haleluque/Money-exchange/README.md

 - In this example this microservice has multiple artificial instances with different ports.
 - This application has as well a JPA basic implementation where the data will be saved in a PostgresQL database
 - Resilience4j example for retrying and circuit breaker handle.
+- Distributed tracing sending information using:
+  - Micrometer - provides a vendor-neutral interface for dimensional metrics
+  - OpenTelemetry - open standard for metrics, logs and traces
+  - zipkin - provides metrics to the distributed tracing server

 ### Currency Conversion Microservice